johnemmanuelbond/loggers.larders/content/Events/Kidnapping Plot.md

 Day 1: Reach out to Silvoy to corroborate.
 Figure out that the skipping seal leaves in 9 days.
 Meet with cartographer's guild.
 Go to night market, spotted by Knick.
 Catch Knick's accomplice.
 Tip off berendsens by accosting sasha's glass shop.

 Day 2: Search around racetrack, get kicked out.
 Talk to Hubert and Henning at river ferry, catch wind of Rhedda sighting.
 Go shopping for disguises.
 See chaz at caverns, who (via Benevolence) leads them towards the pigeon hole.
+Players are ambushed by Rhedda and Knick, and after a close fight, Knick is slain.

-Day 3: Frank and ophelia's wedding.
+Day 3: Frank and Ophelia's wedding.
 (Apparently).
-Silvoy's letter comes back, seal is verified at Solton offices in guild quarter, party is summoned for questioning.
+Silvoy's letter comes back, seal is verified at Solton offices in guild quarter, party is summoned for questioning (handy out at wedding?).

 Day 4: Detective Midred Melloy is appointed to the case.